Interface fluctuations for $1$D stochastic Allen-Cahn equation revisited: Analysis of the deterministic flow

-With the decomposition for $p_t$ in hand, together with Proposition~\ref{prop:linearized_PDE}, we can prove the decompositions for $p_t^{(k)}$ inductively.
-On the other hand, since the case for $k=2$ is still relatively simple without further technical ingredients, we choose to present it here to illustrate the general mechanism before starting induction.
+With the decomposition for $p_t$ at hand, together with Proposition~\ref{prop:linearized_PDE}, we can prove the decompositions for $p_t^{(k)}$ inductively.
+Since the case for $k=2$ is still relatively simple, to illustrate the general mechanism in the main proof, we choose to present it here separately from the general induction.